-- M1 Use of material for production of biofuels (by the project proponent or by others); - M2 Use for material production of substances other than fuel - M3 Incineration of material for the purpose of energy recovery - M4 Incineration of material without energy recovery - M5 Disposal of material in an anaerobic or aerobic manner
+M1 Use of material for production of biofuels (by the project proponent or by others);

+M2 Use for material production of substances other than fuel

+M3 Incineration of material for the purpose of energy recovery

+M4 Incineration of material without energy recovery

+M5 Disposal of material in an anaerobic or aerobic manner

-This methodology is applicable for the baseline scenario which combines P1, C1, and any one of the M scenarios.
+This methodology is applicable for the baseline scenario which combines P1, C1, and any one of Mthe M scenarios 4, or M5.
 For material scenarios M1, M2 and M3, possible leakage from the displacement of existing uses of waste oil/fat needs to be assessed, as stated in the leakage section.